Connect and be the first to hear about our new products, specials, and other useful yoga information!No thanks, Continue to HuggerMugger

 Many of my friends as well as numerous facebook pals keep gratitude journals, noting three things to be grateful for each day.
 While I don’t tend to keep such a journal, this Thanksgiving, I’m thinking happily of three obvious qualities innate to being human.

 1. Breath: Every life starts with the first gulp of air and ends with the last gasp.
-How we land in ourselves, how we listen to others, how we summon up the strength or courage for new endeavors...read more
+How we land in ourselves, how we listen to others, how we summon up the strength or courage for new endeavors often and always comes down to breathing.
+I’m grateful for the long inhalation that lifts my chest...read more

 In honor of the spirit of Thanksgiving, we are republishing this blog about gratitude that we ran in September.
 Enjoy!read more